 How many people will there be?

 At the Rhino & Elephant Programme, there will be groups of up to 12 volunteers.
-In Bulawayo, groups are up to 4 people.
+In Victoria Falls, ideal group sizes 6 people.
 If you are a larger group, please do let us know.

 When can I join

 Volunteers should aim to arrive and depart on a Monday.
 Please enquire if you need to arrive or leave on an alternate day.

 Breakfasts generally include toast, cereals, fruit, yoghurt and eggs; lunches will include salads, pasta, cold meats and fresh bread, and in winter, homemade soups and rolls.
 Dinners will include pasta, curries, stews, with fresh vegetables and starch.
 Vegetarians, vegans and celiacs can be catered for – please let us know when booking.
 Specialist food items such as gluten-free products and dried fruits and nuts, are extremely expensive and hard to come by in Zimbabwe, so we may ask you to bring some supplies from home if you do have specific dietary requirements.